BinaryMoon/wp-toolbelt/readme.txt

 == Changelog ==

-= 2.3 - 14th October 2019 =
+= 2.3 - 17th October 2019 =
+* Add a Markdown block.
-* Add testimonials post type and shortcode.
+* Add testimonials post type, shortcode, and block.
+* Add projects shortcode and block.
 * Add spam blocking support for Gravity Forms.
 * Add DNS Prefetching to the stats providers.
+* Change social sharing css class name from `toolbelt_social_sharing` to `toolbelt-social-sharing`.
+* Change related posts, and social sharing so that they don't appear on password protected pages.
+* Fix: stop css styles from trying to be included multiple times.
 * Tidy up copy issues.

 [Changelog for all versions](https://github.com/BinaryMoon/wp-toolbelt/blob/master/changelog.txt)